US advises no travel to China, where virus deaths top 200

 China was arranging special flights to help Wuhan residents return home from holidays abroad.
 Some waiting for a flight leaving Bangkok said they wanted to return to take care of their loved ones.

-China’s foreign ministry gave few details, but said people from Hubei and especially Wuhan would be sent directly back as soon as possible in light of the “practical difficulties” they were encountering.
+China’s foreign ministry gave few details on the flights, but said people from Hubei and especially Wuhan would be sent directly back as soon as possible in light of the “practical difficulties” they were encountering.

 China has placed more than 50 million people in the region under virtual quarantine, while foreign countries, companies and airlines have cut back severely on travel to China and quarantined those who recently passed through Wuhan.
 Infected people don’t show symptoms immediately and may be able to pass on the virus before they appear sick.